Lady Jane Grey is another teenage victim of her unscrupulous relatives who lost her head to the executioner's block.

 As a result, Jane and her husband were no longer protected by the Queen.
 They were beheaded on February 12, 1554; Jane's father was executed 11 days later.

-Jane was probably born at Bradgate House in c.
+Lady Jane Grey was probably born at Bradgate House in c.
 1537. and spend her childhood there.
 Her father's family had lived there for centuries.
 The house was demolished in 1926, but the ruins are being excavated.
 You can read more about the Ruins of Bradgate House in Bradgate Park here.

 Bradgate Park is a public park nowadays in Charnwood Forest, in Leicestershire.